 Gluten-free peach cobbler was one of my very favorite recipes from Alternative Baker, and one that took me FOREVER to get just right.
-After many terrible versions, including one with tight meatball-like wads of dough on top and one that looked like it was covered in pieces of feces, my recipe tester Caterina finally cracked the GF cobbler code.
-The trick was to heat the wet ingredients before adding them to the flour/butter mixture.
-This gave the biscuits an instant lift, and they baked up into dreamy, craggy-topped puffs.
+After many terrible versions, including one with tight meatball-like wads of dough on top and one that looked like it was covered in pieces of feces, my recipe tester Caterina finally cracked the gluten-free cobbler code.

 Ingredients & Substitution Suggestions